Holmegaard Green Glass Pendant Lamp

-Jacob Eiler Bang drew many lights for Holmegaard and also for the other famous Danish brand Fog & Morup.
-Several lights like this lamp have the characteristics of Bang’s designs, so probably this light was created by him.
+Jacob Eiler Bang designed many lamps for Holmegaard and also for the other famous Danish brand Fog & Morup.
+Several pendant lamps such as this one have the characteristics of Bang’s designs.

 Mister Bang died at 16 March 1965 in Kongens Lyngby, also in Denmark, only 66 years old.